-The Biden-Harris Administration is launching a new nationwide Test to Treat initiative that will give individuals an important new way to rapidly access free lifesaving treatment for COVID-19.
-This program includes:
+In March 2022, the Biden-Harris Administration launched a nationwide Test to Treat initiative that gives individuals an important way to rapidly access lifesaving treatments for COVID-19.

-People will be able to get tested and—if they are positive and treatments are appropriate for them—receive a prescription from a healthcare provider, and have their prescription filled all in one location.
+People can get tested and—if they are positive and treatments are appropriate for them—receive a prescription from a health care provider and have their prescription filled, all in one location.

-These “One-Stop Test to Treat” locations will be available at hundreds of locations nationwide, including pharmacy-based clinics, federally qualified health centers (FQHCs), and long-term care facilities.
+These one-stop Test to Treat sites are available at hundreds of locations nationwide, including pharmacy-based clinics, federally qualified health centers (FQHCs), and long-term care facilities.

-People will also continue to be able to be tested and treated by their own healthcare providers who can appropriately prescribe.
-These oral antivirals at locations where they are being distributed.
+People can continue to be tested and treated by their own health care providers, who can appropriately prescribe these oral antivirals at locations where they are being distributed.

 COVID-19 Test to Treat Fact Sheet in English and Other Languages